opencurve/curve/README.md

 <div align=center> <image src="docs/images/Curve-deploy-on-premises-idc.png" width=60%>
 <div align=left>

-One of them, CurveFS shared file storage system, can be elasticly scaled to public cloud storage, which can provide users with greater capacity elasticity, lower cost, and better performance experience.
+One of them, CurveFS shared file storage system, can be elastically scaled to public cloud storage, which can provide users with greater capacity elasticity, lower cost, and better performance experience.

 </details>